brewchetta/DeepSixSite/README.md

 The website for Deep Six is located on Heroku.
 Heroku often needs a few seconds to reboot its low traffic websites so please be patient while it loads up (the process shouldn't take more than five or ten seconds).

+You can also see a brief demo video here: https://youtu.be/9cW1iy7SSuQ

 ## Features

 ### Single Page Application